Find job opportunities

 No matter where you register, the process involves:

-• Taking a series of skill tests for about 90 minutes.
-These tests include performing various tasks using Word, Excel and PowerPoint (mostly for admin jobs), data entry and typing (don’t forget Canada uses a QWERTY keyboard layout and for French, the Multilingual Standard keyboard!).
-If you’re bilingual, you may have to take language proficiency tests as well, usually a multiple-choice test.
-Employers occasionally care enough to require the “best performers”, so take these tests seriously, even if every agency puts you through the same screening process.
+- Taking a series of skill tests for about 90 minutes.
+These tests include performing various tasks using Word, Excel and PowerPoint (mostly for admin jobs), data entry and typing (don’t forget Canada uses a QWERTY keyboard layout and the Multilingual Standard keyboard for French).

-The most efficient way to register with a staffing agency is to email your resume, create an account or apply for one of the positions posted on their website or on other major career websites.
+The most efficient way to register with an agency is to email your resume, create an account or apply for one of the positions posted on their website or on other major career websites.
 There’s no point in applying in person.
 Most agencies will follow up on your application fairly quickly if they feel you’d be a good fit for one of their clients or for an open position.

 Contact companies directly